-Killer Whale
+Killer Whale (Orcinus orca)

 The killer whale is cosmopolitan and globally fairly abundant; it has been observed in all oceans of the world (Ford 2002).
-It is very common in temperate waters and also frequents tropical waters, at least seasonally (Heyning and Dahlheim 1988).
+It is very common in temperate waters, and also frequents tropical waters, at least seasonally (Heyning and Dahlheim 1988; Reeves et al. 1999).
 High densities of the species occur in high latitudes, especially in areas where prey is abundant.
 Although resident in some parts of its range, the killer whale can also be transient.
-Killer whales are segregated socially, genetically, and ecologically into three distinct groups: residents, transients, and offshore animals.
-Resident groups feed exclusively on fish (e.g., mainly coho salmon in PWS; Saulitis et al. 2000).
-Transients feed almost exclusively on marine mammals.
-Offshore killer whales are less known, and their feeding habits are uncertain, but it has been suggested that they are fish-eaters (Ford et al. 2000; Jones 2006; Dahlheim et al. 2008b).
+Killer whale movements generally appear to follow the distribution of their prey, which includes marine mammals, fish, and squid.
+Killer whales are large and conspicuous, often traveling in close-knit matrilineal groups of a few to tens of individuals (Dahlheim and Heyning 1999).
+Wade and Gerrodette (1993) reported a mean group size of 5.4 in the ETP.